commanderhoi/Physc-15c-Final-PCT-project/README.md

 The device managed to show that we had contact between the collector, the doped germanium, and the emitter.
 We saw a pretty clear saturation region between Ve and Vc.

 ## FUTURE IMPROVEMENTS
 Ideally, we'd want to test our device for amplification.
 It would also be advisable to use a bigger diode to establish better contact.
+For further study, it would be ideal to be useful to better understand the inner workings of the point contact transistor, rather than the modern chemical ones we use today.